ledimestari/saunaseura-lanilaskuri/README.md

 ### 🛠️ Backend Setup

+For the backend, authentication is handled by creating a token for each user when logging in.
+A token is only created when the password is correct.
+The user can bypass the login page in the frontend if they really want, but no queries can be made.

 1. Navigate to the Backend Folder

    `cd backend`

-2. Create a .env File
-   Generate an API key and add it to the .env file:

-   `API_KEY=your_api_key`

-3. Set Up a Virtual Environment
+2. Set Up a Virtual Environment

    `python -m venv fastapi-env`

-4. Activate the Virtual Environment
+3. Activate the Virtual Environment
    Windows:
    `fastapi-env\Scripts\activate`
    Linux/Mac:
    `source fastapi-env/bin/activate`

-5. Install Dependencies
+4. Install Dependencies

    `pip install -r requirements.txt`

-6. Install tesseract OCR engine
+5. Install tesseract OCR engine

    `sudo apt-get install tesseract-ocr`

-7. Install MongoDB
+6. Install MongoDB

    `sudo apt install -y mongodb`

-8. Start and Enable MongoDB
+7. Start and Enable MongoDB

    `sudo systemctl start mongodb`
    `sudo systemctl enable mongodb`

-9. Run the FastAPI Server
+8. Run the FastAPI Server

    `uvicorn main:app --host your_ip --port your_port --reload`

-10. Backend is Ready! 🎉
+9. Backend is Ready! 🎉

 ---